Scale your sales career in 2021 with this old-school approach

 Sales reps today are more empowered than ever with technology that allows us to connect with prospects, build relationships, and close sales.
 But for some reason, the more connected and productive we are, the less real, long-term relationships we build.

 We get stuck focusing on quantity over quality.
-On jumping from prospect to prospect.
+On jumping from prospect to prospect, on making even more cold calls this month than the prior month.
 And forget to ask: How can I maximize the relationships I’m building every day?

 In many ways your network is your career.
 Sales don’t happen in a vacuum.
 And neither does your career progression.
 Everything is a human interaction.
 A relationship.
 And the more you build them early on, the bigger returns you’ll see in the long term.